fafonse/CSVault/MATH2050/Logarithmic Regression.md

 Here's the inverse of that:
 $$g^{-1}(x) = \frac{exp(x)}{1 + exp(x)} = \frac{1}{1 + exp(-x)}$$
 The inverse logit function takes a value between $(-\infty, \infty)$ and converts it to a binary result.

+## Analyzing Results
+The $p$ value in a logarithmic regression has a range of 0-1, where 1 means that there's a 100% chance of success and 0 means failure.
+When you have a binary response variable, any value above 0.5 is considered a success.
+To evaluate model accuracy, we don't have an $R^2$, but instead a pseudo-$R^2$.
+It's not really the same, but it lets you compare to a linear model if needed.
+You mostly evalulate accuracy based off the model [[Sensitivity and Specificity]].

+However it's important to note that the probability threshold changes based off the application. i.e, with cancer patients you want to minimize the amount of false positives, so you want your threshold to be higher.